mg to multi-grams, +120 aa, cyclizations, fluorescence, biotinylation, heavy labeling…

 Peptide solubility guidelines

-sb-PEPTIDE peptides are delivered as lyophilized powder in 2 mL microtubes, that needs to be reconstituted.
+SB-PEPTIDE’s custom synthesized peptides are delivered as lyophilized powder in 2 mL microtubes, that needs to be reconstituted.
 The solubilization is a critical step for a successful peptide assay.
 Improper peptide solubilization results in inaccurate peptide concentration, which can introduce experimental errors into data or lead to experimental failure.
 Finding the ideal solvent to dissolve your peptide is often a challenge.
-Even if the solubility of sb-PEPTIDE peptides is tested, the guidelines below may be helpful in preparing peptide solutions.
+Even if the solubility of SB-PEPTIDE peptides is tested, the guidelines below may be helpful in preparing peptide solutions.

 General solubilization procedure